To access the Run Configuration panel

 When the model is uploaded to Cloud, files in the Inputs section can be replaced on the experiment screen: you don’t need to upload the model in AnyLogic for desktops manually.

-- Parameters — you can use only static parameters of the value types: int, double, boolean, string and units of Time, Rate, Length, Speed, Acceleration, Area, Amount, Flow rate.
+- Parameters — you can use only static parameters of the top-level agent, belonging to the following types: int, double, boolean, string, Date.
+It is also possible to use values in the Time, Rate, Length, Speed, and other units.
 The values of the parameters are specified next to their names.
 The order of parameters in the list corresponds to the order in the Parameters preview section of the top-level agent’s Properties.

 The Outputs — section may contain: